Master of Science Adult Education & Training

 Please note that recent course requirement updates may not be reflected in the list above and you should contact an admissions counselor at 800.944.7667 for recent changes and updates.

 To download a printable fact sheet with program details, click here.

 Take the next step in your Regis experience and connect with a Regis admissions counselor for information and assistance.

 MATERIALS NEEDED FOR APPLICATION AND ADMISSION

-Applicants seeking a master's degree from the College for Professional Studies must possess a baccalaureate degree from a U.S. regionally accredited college or university.
+Applicants seeking a master's degree from Regis University must possess a baccalaureate degree from a U.S. regionally accredited college or university.